Werner1201/weather_tray-rs/README.md

 * I plan on making this program more concise, contained on it's own executable, none of this creating a file to load back on the  system tray crate.
 (DONE)
 * Another thing I want to do is to make easy to change the city and the API key so everybody has it's own key. (done for the API key, now read from ENV)
-* And Last Figure out how to make this whole program assynchronous or a way to create a delay to make another request to the API.
+* Figure out how to make this whole program assynchronous or a way to create a delay to make another request to the API.
+* Add a GUI to set the Environment Variables of the Key and City when It's the first time executing in System.
+I'm planing to to this simple gui in the [FLTK-rs library](https://github.com/MoAlyousef/fltk-rs)